Social Work (M.S.W.)

 Program Options

 The Durham Campus Program is our traditional model with classes held on campus.
 It takes two years to complete the full time program, with part time course of study of three and four years.
-Required first year courses are scheduled Monday-Wednesday leaving Thursdays and Fridays open for first year field internships.
+Required first year courses are scheduled Monday-Wednesday leaving Thursdays and Fridays open for first year internships.
 Second year courses are scheduled Wednesdays and Thursdays leaving Monday, Tuesday, and Friday for internships.
 The Durham program admits once a year in the fall.

 Advanced Standing is an option for eligible students who have graduated from an accredited B.S.W. program within five years.
 This option is available in Durham or online.
 Admission to this program is every summer for Durham and every fall for online.